 accuracy of DGNSS positioning at IM;

-Therefore a poor data set or an insufficient quality of corrected GNSS measurements at IM as well as unacceptable positioning errors can result into the recommendation that the provided GNSS augmentation service should not be used for navigation purposes.
+Therefore a poor data set or an insufficient quality of corrected GNSS measurements at IM as well as unacceptable positioning errors can result in the recommendation that the provided GNSS augmentation service should not be used for navigation purposes.

-The service provider is encouraged to implement in minimum the integrity monitoring functionalities described in RTCM 10401.2 (RSIM Standard).
-Like already outlined, the data basis usable for DGNSS service provision and monitoring differs in dependence of applied GNSS data acquisition (see Figure 2) and the placement of reference and integrity monitoring stations.
+The service provider is encouraged to implement, as a minimum, the integrity monitoring functionalities described in RTCM 10401.2 (RSIM Standard).
+As outlined, the data basis usable for DGNSS service provision and monitoring differs in dependence of applied GNSS data acquisition (see Figure 2) and the placement of reference and integrity monitoring stations.

-In the classic approach the integrity monitoring can be realised applying either the Local Integrity Monitoring concept (LIM) or the Far Field Integrity Monitoring concept (FFIM):
+In the classic approach the on-site integrity monitoring is performed by applying either the Local Integrity Monitoring concept (LIM), the Far Field Integrity Monitoring concept (FFIM), or a combination both:

 A Local Integrity Monitoring concept (LIM) can be applied, if the integrity monitoring station is located in the vicinity of the reference station.
 In such cases it is impossible to estimate the influence of error decorrelation effects on achievable position performance at user site.

-The Far Field Integrity Monitoring concept (FFIM) can be applied, if one or more integrity monitoring stations operate at the boundary of the service area.
-Than the range of error decorrelation effects can be estimated.
-When the user operates in the vicinity of the integrator monitor, the monitored position error can be considered as representative for user’s position error.
+The Far Field Integrity Monitoring concept (FFIM) can be applied, if one or more integrity monitoring stations operate at the boundary of the service area, where error decorrelation effects can be estimated.
+When the user operates in the vicinity of the integrity monitor, the monitored position error can be considered as representative for user’s position error.
 Therefore, where possible, far field monitors should be located at the boundaries of the service area.

 If a network based data acquisition is used, the opportunity exists to consider error decorrelation effects during generation and monitoring of GNSS corrections.
+Within a network based concept it should be clarified, whether a single station operates as reference or monitoring station, so to avoid as far as possible any correlation between service generation and monitoring processes.
 However, the integrity of a network based provision of GNSS augmentation data should consider the integrity of communication systems ensuring the data exchange between spatial distributed measuring and processing components.

-Figure 4 Generic presentation of integrity monitoring functionalities within GNSS augmentation services

 The service provider is encouraged to meet a suitable choice of integrity monitoring functionalities taking into account the available data basis and the desired level of integrity.
-Monitoring functionalities can be based e.g. on plausibility, consistency, validity, latency, and accuracy tests.
+Monitoring functionalities can be based e.g. on availability, plausibility, consistency, validity, latency, and accuracy tests.
 In principle, integrity statements are more meaningful, if they are derived from evaluated position accuracies in the service area.
 However, a comprehensive assessment of position accuracies in the service area increases the dependency of service integrity on communication integrity.
-A generic presentation of integrity monitoring functionalities and their dependencies is shown in Figure 4.

 Service providers are requested to publish the applied monitoring functionalities including decision rules deciding about the usability of components and data.
 On the one hand this enables an improved understanding of usability information and allows on the other hand the exploitation of GNSS/DGNSS related integrity data within shipside alarm management.

 Availability Aspects: